 Thanksgiving weekend in college football brought plenty of turkey, gravy and an extra dose of chaos as the postseason picture in the sport was shaken up from coast-to-coast.
 No matter if you were looking at the College Football Playoff or trying to figure out the various conference races, chances are you saw a surprise outcome or two in Week 13 given the number of results that ranged from eye-opening to downright shocking.

-With all that in mind, CFTalk decided to peer into our crystal ball and see how every game the rest of the year plays out and which teams wind up in certain bowl games.
-Running through all the scenarios, here’s how the bowl picture could play out from the final four to the very first one on December 17:
+With all that in mind, CFTalk decided to peer into our crystal ball and take a look at the postseason picture — figuring out which teams wind up in certain bowl games prior to the official announcement.
+Running through all the scenarios, here’s how the bowl picture could play out from the final four to the very first one on December 16th:

 College Football Playoff

 ||No. 1 Clemson

 |Las Vegas Bowl

 |Quick Lane Bowl